altynbekM01/DjangoShopProject/README.md

 # DjangoShopProject
+This project was generated with Django Server.

+Development server
+Run manage.py sunserver for a dev server.
+Navigate to http://127.0.0.1:8000/.
+The application will reload after refrehing the page.

 Project name – Shoes store
 This is a website for online shoes shopping.
 The site will have such sections as Men, Women, Brands, and types of shoes.